Tell us a bit about yourself!

 People often think you need loads of money to invest.
 What tips would you give to everyday people who might not think it’s possible?

 Normally you would need at least 5k to start investing, or get any sort of term deposit.
-But Sharesies removes those barriers by charging an easy and low-cost fee, so you’re not confronted with fees to pay every time you buy and sell.
+But Sharesies removes those barriers by charging an easy and low-cost fee.

 My tips would be to do some research.
 There’s a good site called ‘MoneyHub NZ’ that covers not only investing, but also credit cards, insurance, and other tips and tricks.